Murder of Marlene Oakes

 Helen Marlene Major (née Oakes; December 7, 1954 – October 11, 1980), best known by her middle name and posthumously by her maiden name, was an American woman who was murdered by her estranged husband, William Alexander Major, in 1980.
 The victim's partial skull was located near the pair's home not long after her death, but it was not identified until 2001 after mitochondrial DNA testing confirmed the identity of the remains.

 Background

-Oakes was known to have an affair with a man, Glen St. Hillaire, who lived on their property and was also employed by her husband, William "Bill" Major.
-Bill Major allegedly "encouraged" the relationship.
-He had been married to Marlene Oakes for nine years and was also rumored to be involved with another woman.
+Oakes was known to have had an affair with a man named Glen St. Hillaire, a mutual acquaintance of her and her husband, William "Bill" Major; St. Hillaire was also employed, for a time, by Bill Major.
+The couple had met the man after his truck had broken down, while driving from Ohio to Texas.
+St. Hillaire later moved into a mobile home on the couple's property, and he and Oakes grew quite close during that time; Bill Major allegedly "encouraged" the relationship, suspiciously.
+The couple had been married for nine years, but Bill Major himself was also rumored to be involved with another woman.
 They had two children, Donald and LaLana.
-The couple met St. Hillaire after his truck broke down while traveling from Ohio to Texas.
-He later moved into a mobile home on the property.

-Oakes, who kept a diary, wrote at around the time of her murder, she had witnessed her husband sexually assaulting their son, Donald.
-Bill Major had previously been convicted of molesting two boys in 1975.
-She made plans to take her son and daughter from the household and travel elsewhere.
+Oakes, who kept a diary, wrote how (around the time of her murder) she had witnessed her husband sexually assaulting their son, Donald.
+In fact, Bill Major had previously been convicted of molesting two boys, in 1975.
+Oakes then made plans to take her son and daughter from the household and flee.